SOMERSET COUNTY EDUCATIONAL SERVICES COMMISSION

 For the purposes of calculations:

-Secretaries: Per Diem Deductions/Payments from salary will be 1/240 of full time 12 month annual salary.
+Per Diem Deductions from salary will be 1/200 of 10 month annual salary.

 1. The Association agrees to notify the Board of Education in writing of the amount of the representation fee to be collected for each listed member.
 The Association will submit to the Board a list of those employees who have not become members of the Association for the then current membership year.

 2. The Association will determine the amount of the representation fee in accordance with law, which shall not exceed 85% of the regular membership dues.

 3. The Board will deduct from the salaries of such employees in accordance with Paragraph 2 below, the full amount of the representation fee and promptly will transmit the amount so deducted to the Association.